 “And then somebody said to me, ‘Well now, Christopher Columbus Canon, when are you going to take us for a ride?’

-“Denis,” he says, “I had the car, but I didn’t know you also, to be a big man up here, you have to learn how to drive.”
+“Denis,” he says, “I had the car, but I didn’t know you also, to be a big man up here, you had to learn how to drive.”
+(Congregation laughs.)

 He says, “That’s like us, you know.
 We’ve got God’s love, we’ve got gifts of hope, most of all we have God’s faith.